Sushindhran/Motley/README.md

 To accumulate data, run node lib/accumulator.js from /server

 Run all the other files - runDayWiseAv.js, runMonthWiseAv.js, saveStations.js, saveToMongo.js and you will have all the analytics in mongodb.

-Please see attached screenshots for proof of working code.